guillaumeast/42_bsq/branchless_comparison.md

 ## Test it in Compiler Explorer

-Go to [Compiler Explorer website](https://godbolt.org/) and see by yourself that the `clang` compiler automatically full optimize the min computing into a single `csel` call since `-O1` optimization flag, even for the _if-based_ version:
+Go to [Compiler Explorer website](https://godbolt.org/) and see by yourself that the `clang` compiler automatically full optimizes the min computing into a single `csel` call since `-O1` optimization flag, even for the _if-based_ version:

 1. Compiler
 ```